 Review!
 Osprey Kitsuma Hydration Backpack

 Whichever sport you do, drinking enough water is extremely important.
 A backpack with an integrated hydration system is therefore ideal.
-I tested the Osprey Kitsuma Hydration Backpack which is developed specifically for women and I discover how versatile this backpack is.
+I tested the Osprey Kitsuma Hydration Backpack which is developed specifically for women and I discovered how versatile this backpack is.

 A water bag of 2.5 liters fits in the Osprey Kitsuma backpack.
 This means you always have enough water at hand for a mountain bike ride, a longer hike or ski tour.
 I test the backpack in all these activities and I am curious if the backpack is versatile enough.

 First some more information about the backpack.
 The Osprey Kitsuma has been specifically developed for women.
 This backpack is equipped with comfortable shoulder straps and a chest strap that ensure that the backpack stays in place and does not shift too much.
 The chest strap has a magnetic closure, allowing you to quickly remove the backpack.
 The magnet can also be used the attach the water tube.
 Just like the back panel, these bands are made of mesh material.
 Because of this, the backpack does not feel clammy on hot days.
 The backpack has a reflective strip for visibility.
-You can also attach a lamp to this, for instance when you go cycling.
+You can also attach a light to this, for instance when you go cycling.

 In the backpack you can attach a water reservoir of 2.5 liters.
 The reservoir is held up by a clip system to stop it sliding down inside the pack.
 A separate pocket on the inside is large enough to store a small wallet, keys and a telephone.
 Mesh pockets are on the sides.